Final leg: Jericho to Jerusalem

 Jesus gets violent in the Temple45When Jesus got to the Temple, he saw merchants selling their products.
 He drove them out, saying, 46“It’s written,

-See the note for 17:6.
+See the footnote for Luke 17:6.
 The Gospel of Luke is the only book in the New Testament that mentions this tree.

 Literally, “10 minas.”
-That would pay a common worker’s salary for more than 2 1/2 years.
+That would pay a common worker’s salary for more than two and a half years.

 The 10 minas grew into 15.